SP-2010/Random-Quote-Generator/README.md

 # Random-Quote-Generator
-This webpage helps you to get some quotes
+This webpage helps you to get some quotes.Thanks to API provided by "type.fit"